lukeoson/lukeoson-mkdocs/docs/media.md

     ---

     **Technology Reference Points**

+    I love these old school vibes.
+A treasure trove.

     - [TCP Guide](http://www.tcpipguide.com/) ... *A comprehensive guide to the TCP/IP protocol suite*
     - [A Security Site](https://asecuritysite.com) ... *A comprehensive guide to Security* with [Prof B Buchanan](https://www.linkedin.com/in/billatnapier/)